evsasse/setup-docker-rails/README.md

 - Run `docker-compose up` to run the app.
 Access `localhost:3000` on your browser. **You should see an error** about not being able to connect to the database.

-- Modify the `config/database.yml` created by rails.
+- Modify the `config/database.yml` created by `rails new`.
 Change it to match the configurations below.
 Pay attention that the `test` key will change from inheriting from `default` to inherit from `development`:
   ```yml
   default: &default
     adapter: postgresql